Pea Ridge man allegedly shoots at EMTs attempting to help him

 PEA RIDGE, Ark.
-(KFTA) — A Pea Ridge man is charged with felony aggravated assault after allegedly shooting a handgun at EMTs attempting to help him.
+(KNWA) — A Pea Ridge man is charged with felony aggravated assault after allegedly shooting a handgun at EMTs attempting to help him.

 Police say the incident began as a medical call on July 3 after 71-year-old Dewey Pippin suffered a fall in his home in Pea Ridge.